 - Don’t block access to anyone else’s pitch or hang out over onto the road

 - Don’t run engines or motorhome generators if you can possibly help it- and definitely not in the evening/ at night

 - Expect people to chat to you- especially if you have kids/ animals.
 We have never been as popular as the time we got our new puppy.
 It was crazy- people were knocking on the door because they’d heard about him and wanted to say hi!!

 And that’s it.
 Obviously, you will want to sort things out to your liking, but hopefully you’d settled enough now to enjoy yourself!
 And if you’ve forgotten anything, you can just pop home (or to a nearby supermarket.)

-What to do with a new motorhome- When you're ready to leave:
+Motorhome Owner tips- What to do when you’re ready to leave

 Sadly, the time will come when it’s time to pack up and leave.
 You’ll probably have a whole long list of things you want to buy/ fix/ improve- that’s perfectly normal.

 So, to pack up, just reverse the steps above.
 Start with closing up the awning, then turn off gas, unplug electric, drive off chocks and make sure everything is put away safely.